Skip to content

 Copyright: © Volker Preusser / mauritius images (top) / © Westend61 (bottom)

-I always wanted to live in Austria since I was a child.
+I have always wanted to live in Austria since I was a child.
 And I made this dream come true.

-Kevin US-American, Coordinator at the FH Salzburg
+Kevin American citizen, Coordinator at the FH-Salzburg

 Kevin Bailey